-Students must earn end of the year passing grades of 65% in each of the four core subjects - ELA, math, science and social studies.
-Students must pass at least three of the four core subjects.
+Scholars must earn passing grades of 65% in each of the four core subjects (ELA, math, science, and social studies) by the end of the academic year.
+Scholars must pass at least three of the four core subjects.
 Grades are determined using the following criteria: